pythonanywhere/flask-tutorials/tutorial-2.md

 ## That's all, folks!

 That's it for this tutorial.
+We've taken our original Flask app, a basic list of comments entered by site visitors, which had no real security beyond a single username/password combination to log in, and we've turned it into something with a list of users stored in a database, and a proper login/logout system.
+With each comment, we store the time it was posted, and who posted it.
+Along the way, we've explored Flask-Login, Flask-Migrate, database migrations generally, and virtualenvs.
+And, of course, we've kept up our good practices with using git to store all changes so that we know what the history of our code is, and we can go back to a last working state if we break stuff.

+You're now ready to start coding proper Flask apps -- congratulations :-)

-We hope you've found it useful, and if there's anything that confused you, or you encountered any errors, please do leave a comment below and we'll help you out.
+We hope you've found this tutorial useful, and if there's anything that confused you, or you encountered any errors, please do leave a comment below and we'll help you out.
+Thank you very much for reading!

 ### Acknowledgements